amgraham/dlist/README.md

 Helper Files
 ----

-Currently there is one helper file in use: `.dir-list-details`.
-It will take whatever is contained in the file `.dir-list-details` from the same directory being displyed and insert it at the top of the current directory listing.
+Currently there are two helper files in use: `.dir-list-details` and `.dir-list-ignore`.

+The first will take whatever is contained in the file `.dir-list-details` from the same directory being displyed and insert it at the top of the current directory listing.
 There is a [demo displaying this in action](http://craft.smarterfish.com/map/).

 There is no processing for security, the text contained within `.dir-list-details` is passed directly to the browser.

+The second will be read line-by-line and used in ignoring files for that directory, there are currently no options for regex or wildcards, just simple text.

 Future
 ----